Isaac Julien: Personal life

-Julien currently divides his time between living and working in London, England and Santa Cruz, California.
+Julien lives and works in London, England, and Santa Cruz, California.
+He works with his partner Mark Nash.

-He was a visiting lecturer at Harvard University's Departments of Afro-American and Visual Environmental Studies, and was a visiting seminar leader in the MFA Art Practice programme at the School of Visual Arts, and a visiting professor at the Whitney Independent Study Program in New York City.
+Julien was a visiting lecturer at Harvard University's Departments of Afro-American and Visual Environmental Studies, and was a visiting seminar leader in the MFA Art Practice programme at the School of Visual Arts, and a visiting professor at the Whitney Independent Study Program in New York City.
 He was also a research fellow at Goldsmiths College, University of London, and in September 2009 he became a professor at the Karlsruhe University of Arts and Design.

-In 2018, Julien joined UC Santa Cruz where he is the distinguished professor of the arts.
+In 2018, Julien joined UC Santa Cruz, where he is the distinguished professor of the arts.

 Julien is a patron of the Live Art Development Agency.